-- Criminal Background: Licensed agencies are prohibited by law from hiring convicted felons and check each hire’s fingerprints with the FBI.
+- Criminal Background: Licensed agencies are prohibited by law from hiring convicted felons.
+Therefore, they check each hire’s fingerprints with the FBI.
 They may hire someone convicted of a misdemeanor, but many will not hire someone with any criminal background at all as an extra precaution.

-- Health Records: Each home health aide is required by law to pass a physical each year and get a flu shot and the agency must track this.
+- Health Records: Each home health aide is required by law to pass a physical each year and get a flu shot.
+The agency must track all of this.

 The more thoroughly you communicate with the agency, the better your chances of having your needs met or even exceeded.
 A really good agency will be eager to hear what you have to say and pass it along to the aide they send.
 Creating lists of needs will help you discuss your case more efficiently and intelligently with any agency you contact.

 - List medical needs due to disease or medical incident.

 - Personalize your loved one by providing past accomplishments, fond memories and facts that are consistently remembered by the dementia patient.
 This will enable a greater bond to form.